 As a regulated business, Nvayo has certain obligations which it must comply with.
 Nvayo is subject to regulation by the FCA.
 The FCA applied restrictions on Nvayo for reasons widely publicised and also detailed on its company website and the FCA register.
 As a result, Nvayo suspended its operations.
-This impacted Mr L, given he had no access to his funds from August 2023.
+This impacted Mr V, given he had no access to his funds from August 2023.

-Whilst the FCA requested Nvayo to suspend its activities there was nothing it could have done in relation to returning Mr L funds during this period.
-Nvayo say it shouldn't be held liable for any detriment to Mr L whilst the FCA's limitations are in place as its complying with its regulatory obligations.
+Whilst the FCA requested Nvayo to suspend its activities there was nothing it could have done in relation to returning Mr V funds during this period.
+Nvayo say it shouldn't be held liable for any detriment to Mr V whilst the FCA's limitations are in place as its complying with its regulatory obligations.
 Nvayo has also argued that its working with FCA to try and get into a position to be able to return customers funds, which includes a decision it's made to cease operation.

-Nvayo says the reason for the restrictions being imposed was due to circumstances outside their control.
+Nyayo says the reason for the restrictions being imposed was due to circumstances outside their control.
 But they haven't given me any information to show that the restrictions were imposed on them by the FCA despite Nvayo having done nothing wrong.
 After carefully considering this, I'm not persuaded it's fair or reasonable in the circumstances of this complaint to find Nvayo didn't do anything wrong.
 I say that because based on the evidence I've seen, which includes the information on the FCA register, Nvayo had to suspend its operations due to failures on its part, which included a number of concerns including its risk and money laundering controls.

 I've not seen any evidence that contradicts this position.
 If it hadn't been for issues identified by the FCA, the account wouldn't have been subject to these restrictions.
 Given this, I think it's most likely that the restrictions are in place due to errors or omissions by Nvayo.
-As such they're responsible for the impact on Mr L of his not having access to the money.
-So, I think Nvayo should put things right by addressing the fact Mr L has been deprived of his funds through no fault of his own.
+As such they're responsible for the impact on Mr V of him not having access to the money.
+So, I think Nvayo should put things right by addressing the fact Mr V has been deprived of his funds through no fault of his own.

-Nvayo are not currently in a position to refund the money to Mr L due to the FCA limitations still being in place.
-So, I'm not going to be directing them to refund Mr L. I'm sorry but I can't provide Mr L with a timeframe for when this is likely to happen.
-But once the restrictions are removed, I think Nvayo should refund Mr Ls funds as soon as possible once any further checks (if required) to satisfy its legal and regulatory obligations are completed.
+Nvayo are not currently in a position to refund the money to Mr V due to the FCA limitations still being in place.
+So, I'm not going to be directing them to refund Mr V. I'm sorry but I can't provide Mr V with a timeframe for when this is likely to happen.
+But once the restrictions are removed, I think Nvayo should refund Mr V's funds as soon as possible once any further checks (if required) to satisfy its legal and regulatory obligations are completed.

-I can see that Mr L wrote to Nvayo almost immediately after learning of the restrictions on his account, asking for his funds to be returned.
-Mr L told Nvayo that he was worried his funds whereabouts and whether he would get the money back.
-So, I'm satisfied that Mr L wanted his funds returned.
+I can see that Mr V wrote to Nvayo in November 2023, asking for his funds to be returned.
+This was after Mr V tried to withdraw his funds in August 2023.
+This is around the time the FCA imposed the restrictions on Nvayo, which no doubt prompted Mr V into action.
+Mr V told Nvayo, and he was worried about his funds and hadn't received any response about what had happened to his transfer.
+So, I'm satisfied that Mr V wanted his funds returned.
 And he has therefore been impacted by not having access to his money.